LLNL/maestrowf/docs/source/hello_world.rst

 If you change into this directory, you'll see that a similar set of files to the previous "hello_world" step have been created.
 You'll see that executing `cat bye_world.txt` prints out "Bye, World!".
 Now, to take this a step further -- what if we wanted to say bye to each particular person in our parameterized "hello world" example?

-Starting with our parameterized hello world specification, we add the "bye" step and make it dependent on the "hello" step.
+Now, if we start with our parameterized hello world specification, we add the "bye_world" step and make it dependent on the "hello_world" step.
 You should also update the description and study name to something meaningful for the new study.

 .. code-block:: YAML
     description: